Have you heard of chayote squash?

 Deep Fried Chayote Recipe – Kızarmış Rodos Kabağı

 They’re local produce.
-Produce that is often associated with summer and yet they both enjoy the Fethiye winter.
+Produce that is often associated with summer.
+And yet they both enjoy the Fethiye winter.

 Chayote – Summer In Winter